Betsy J. Blosser is a Professor in the Broadcast & Electronic Communication Arts (BECA) Department at San Francisco State University.

 In 2001, she and a graduate student began a project in which video production students, through a two-course sequence, spend the spring semester working with a local, non-profit organization to produce a video to meet that organization’s needs.
 Then, during the summer, they travel to another country to produce a video to meet the needs of a non-governmental organization (NGO) in that country.

-Since 2001, Dr. Blosser and her students have made production trips to Peru, Brazil, Thailand, Guatemala, India, El Salvador, Guatemala, Ghana, Tanzania, and a planned 2014 trip to Indonesia.
+Since 2001, Dr. Blosser and her students have made production trips to Peru, Brazil, Thailand, Guatemala, India, El Salvador, Guatemala, Ghana, Tanzania, Indonesia, and Mexico.